pyt-team/challenge-icml-2024/README.md

 Official repository for the ICML 2024 Topological Deep Learning Challenge, hosted by the Geometry-grounded Representation Learning and Generative Modeling (GRaM) Workshop.

-## 🦾 Contributing to TMX
+## 🦾 Contributing to challenge-icml-2024
-To develop tmx on your machine, here are some tips.
+To develop on your machine, here are some tips.

 First, we recommend using Python 3.11.3, which is the python version used to run the unit-tests.